deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 “Oh, fuck yeah,” Julian nodded.
 It had been the most delicious thing he’d ever eaten.
 “I ate a whole sack.”

-“Fuckin’... lemonade,” Dog said.
+“Fuckin’...lemonade,” Dog said.
 “And coffee. *Steak*.
 And… It’s like, shit, the boss lady here, Adele Park?
-She called me up to her office as soon as she fuckin’ *had* an office and... **shit**.
+She called me up to her office as soon as she fuckin’ *had* an office and...**shit**.
 All the things you don’t know you missed until somebody gives ‘em to ya.”
 He sighed and sat back, looking up at the ceiling with an expression of faraway ecstacy.
 “General Tso’s chicken, football, *porn!*”

 Xiù giggled, and Dog flinched and cleared his throat.
-“Uh...
-Sorry.
+“Uh...Sorry.
 Forget I said that...”

 Allison snorted and shook her head.
 “Nope.
 We’re gonna hold that one over you.”